 - The bean sauce will thicken more and more as it cools and is best served right away.
 I recommend adding extra liquid and olive oil when reheating any leftovers.

-If the sauce seems too thick while you mix it with the pasta, add water, almond milk or vegetable broth to loosen it.
+If the sauce seems too thick while you mix it with the pasta, add water, non-dairy milk or vegetable broth to loosen it.

 Nutrition facts include the optional nutritional yeast.